 The KV-1 heavy tanks additional armor type.
 I made it from March to July 2013.
-Transfer of 50 articles from old homepage has been completed.
+The transfer of 50 articles from the old homepage has been completed.
 It is harder than I thought.

-Although I had not much time for modelling cause the Saturday and Sunday working this weekend too, but I’m starting to assemble KV-1 Ehkranami spaced armor.
-I didn’t feel to paint Matilda in these days sudden returning cold weather, refrain from wide opening window and spraying paint.
+Although I had not had much time for modeling cause of the Saturday and Sunday working this weekend too, I’m starting to assemble KV-1 Ehkranami spaced armor.
+I didn’t feel to paint Matilda these days sudden returning to cold weather, refrain from the wide opening window, and spraying paint.

-If the fenders on either side remains as they are, fenders will fall and not good.
+If the fenders on either side remain as they are, fenders will fall and not be good.
 Adjusting these fenders by hand and made to become parallel with a caterpillar.
-The caterpillar which is full of this weightiness is also one of the features of KV series.
+The caterpillar which is full of this weightiness is also one of the features of the KV series.

 The assembly of KV-1 was completed.
-Real vehicle, I surmise it became a quite heavy body that thick armoring plates were joined to the front, right and left of the body, and gun turret right and left.
+A real vehicle, I surmise it became a quite heavy body that thick armoring plates were joined to the front, right and left of the body, and gun turret right and left.

 Last time I made KV-1, without a figure.
 I displayed one figure side of this KV-1.
 He is the Soviet Union Army of a tank crew of Alpine.
 Although it seems the gap between the arms and body, they are buried with the quick-drying glue with high viscosity.

-Although the Russian tank in early stages of World War II seemed to be bright green, since it does not meet my image, I made a base color mixed some extent.
+Although the Russian tank in the early stages of World War II seemed to be bright green, since it does not meet my image, I made a base color mixed to some extent.

 Mr. Color’s Russian green 1 and 2 40% each, khaki 10% and olive drab 10% and last adjustment German Gray a few drops.

 This kit attached the same decal sheet as I made KV-1 in March 2007.
 Then it is boring, in consideration, I decided the paint slogan “Moscow air science member of the association (academy?) in red handwriting.
 Seemingly it is a private pilot training organization and this organ donated money and this tank was made.